Remod-org/Auxide/Permissions.md

 - `/remfromgroup GROUPNAME USERGROUP` -- Removes the named user or group from the group called GROUPNAME
 - `/removefromgroup GROUPNAME USERGROUP` -- Alias for the above.

+- `/showperm USERNAMEORSTEAMID` -- Show granted permissions for a user

 ### Example 1

 1. Create a new group called banker using /addgroup banker